lanceengland/EdiTools/README.md

 Future development may include:

 * Additional EDI document type functions e.g. Get-Edi999, Get-Edi837, etc.
-* Implementing Pester tests (this is my next focus)
+* Move up to at least PowerShell 3.0 (once my primary use case upgrade their client machines :))
+* Change Add-Type from inline C\# to referenced DLL
-* Create a .net Core and PowerShell Core version
+* Create a .net Core and PowerShell Core version?